manjeshbhargav/asw-data-platform/README.md

 List only files within a specified directory, e.g. "test"

-`curl -H "Authorization: Bearer [JWT]" "https://glowing-palace-179100.appspot.com/list/test"`

-List files in another user's bucket using the `bucket` parameter *(which will eventually be replaced by the `user` parameter)*

-`curl -H "Authorization: Bearer [JWT]" "https://glowing-palace-179100.appspot.com/list?bucket=[bucketName]"`

-## Search files *(BETA feature)*

-List files matching a specified prefix, e.g. “test”:

-`curl -H "Authorization: Bearer [JWT]" "https://glowing-palace-179100.appspot.com/search/test"`
+`curl -H "Authorization: Bearer [JWT]" "https://glowing-palace-179100.appspot.com/list/[bucketName]?directory=test"`

-Response is in the same format as in `/list` route.

 ## Uploading files

-Upload a tab-delimited .txt file to your project folder:
+Upload a tab-delimited .txt file to your project folder, and converts it into a JSON file.

-Note: must be tab-delimited and have valid header (i.e. first column), or else it will be rejected.
+Note: Upload file must be tab-delimited and have valid header (i.e. first column), or else it will be rejected.

-`curl -H "Authorization: Bearer [JWT]" -F "file=@/Users/[me]/[path-to]/[file].txt" "https://glowing-palace-179100.appspot.com/upload"`
+`curl -H "Authorization: Bearer [JWT]" -F "file=@/Users/[me]/[path-to]/[file].txt" "https://glowing-palace-179100.appspot.com/upload/aq-data/[filename].txt"`

 Response for successful upload:

 ```
 {
   "success": true,
-  "filepath": "upload-valid.txt"
+  "filepath": "[filename].txt"
 }
 ```

-Response for failed upload (suppose that every value must be numeric, and that non-numeric values would trigger an error):
+In future updates, upload method will also check to make sure that values are all valid.
+If not, responds with failed upload.
+Suppose, for instance, that all values are required to be numeric:

 ```
 {